box/developer.box.com/pages/sign/quick-start/api-basics.md

 | POST | /sign_requests/:id/resend | Resend a signature request. |
 | POST | /sign_requests/:id/cancel | Cancel a signature request. |

+For a full details on the request and response parameters, see the [Sign request API reference][sign-api-reference].

 ## Sign templates API

 The sign templates endpoint is used to list and get details of a template.